-Equally remarkable, a less robust male test subject who had a self-reported history of chronic ankle injuries still managed to do the same jump and landing on a single foot while maximally inverted in the prototype shoe at 4 G's, also without ankle pain between the prototype and a conventional shoe during this jump test, I am sure neither test subject would have volunteered to do it when wearing a conventional shoe while landing on a single foot in the lateral ankle spraining position.
+Equally remarkable, a less robust male test subject who had a self-reported history of chronic ankle injuries still managed to do the same jump and landing on a single foot while maximally inverted in the prototype shoe at 4 G's, also without ankle pain

+By the way, although theoretically I would have liked to make a direct comparison between the prototype and a conventional shoe during this jump test, I am sure neither test subject would have volunteered to do it when wearing a conventional shoe while landing on a single foot in the lateral ankle spraining position.
 Actually, it never occurred to me to ask them to do it.
 I think it was obvious to all of us that attempting to do so would result in a badly sprained or broken ankle.